nateslagter/EstateVault/Documentation/User.md

 ![invite-sent-client](https://user-images.githubusercontent.com/89540335/217148420-d6f7ab5b-3312-48be-b33f-095c7b51f735.png)

 ### Notifications
-- When on any page, you can see on the side bar your notifications, this is where you will see any updates for your account that you need to be notified for.
-This could include, a connection being accepted or denied, a comment being left on a document, and more!
+- When on any page, you can see on the side bar your notifications press `Notifications`, this is where you will see any updates for your account that you need to be notified for.
+This could include, a connection being accepted or denied, a comment being left on a document, account settings being changed, and more!
 ![notifications](https://github.com/nateslagter/EstateVault/blob/main/Auxiliary%20Files/notifications.png)

 ### Contact Page